TwoBitAlchemist/NeoAlchemy/source/query-builder.rst

 Return
 ------

-If you call :py:meth:`~neoalchemy.cypher.CypherVerb.return_` with no arguments, the resulting query will ``RETURN *``, returning everything you have matched.
+If you call :py:meth:`~neoalchemy.cypher.SimpleQuery.return_` with no arguments, the resulting query will ``RETURN *``, returning everything you have matched.
 `For performance reasons`_, however, this is often not the best choice.
 There are several ways to return only what you need instead of everything you've